 Public health agencies should be familiar with laws related to protecting the confidentiality of patients and healthcare facilities.
 Protocols similar to those used in the collection of routine surveillance data may guide records management protocols that are compliant with the Privacy Act, the Federal Information Security Modernization Act (FISMA), the Healthcare Insurance Portability and Accountability Act (HIPAA), and state laws.
 Plan to collect the minimum amount of data needed.
-The privacy rule allows healthcare entities to share protected information directly with public health agencies that are legally authorized to receive reports for the purpose of controlling disease, injury, or disability.
-14,15 following: assigning a unique non-personal identifier to patients (such as when transporting forms with medical information or when sharing information with agencies that do not need personal identifiers); encrypting emails when confidential information is shared between agencies; and limiting the number and type of personal identifiers collected as far as possible.
-Identifiers include direct identifiers (such as name, date of birth, and address) and indirect identifiers (such as dates of admission and discharge).14,15
+The privacy rule allows healthcare entities to share protected information directly with public health agencies who are legally authorized to receive reports for the purpose of controlling disease, injury, or disability.

+Methods aimed at maintaining the confidentiality of information collected during the outbreak should be instituted and adhered to consistently.
+Examples of methods to maintain confidentiality include the following: assigning a unique non-personal identifier to patients (such as when transporting forms with medical information or when sharing information with agencies that do not need personal identifiers); encrypting emails when confidential information is shared between agencies; and limiting the number and type of personal identifiers collected as far as possible.
+Identifiers include direct identifiers (such as name, date of birth, and address) and indirect identifiers (such as dates of admission and discharge).